RRSP – Registered Retirement Savings Plan

 RRSP contributions reduce your taxes now, but withdrawals are taxed later.
 TFSA contributions don’t reduce taxes today, but withdrawals are 100% tax-free.

-Withdrawals are taxable, except under special programs like the HBP or LLP.
+Withdrawals are taxable, except under special programs like the HBP or LLP (Lifelong Learning Plan).

 Yes, RRSPs are available for self-employed individuals as well.